n8n-io/n8n-docs/docs/doc2/pomatching/po-matching/index.md

 ---
 title: "PO Matching"
 description: There are three ways you can match your Purchase Order.
-With corresponding invoice, delivery note and/or order confirmation
+With corresponding invoice, delivery note and/or order confirmation.
 date: "2022-01-24"
 tags:
   - DOC²
   - PO Matching
-  - Infor
+  - Keyboard shortcuts
 ---